muratk5n/thirdwave/en/README.md

 ---

 From TR standpoint, the more PKK was attacked the more it spread.
-So policy has been a fail so far.
+So war-war policy has been a fail so far.

 ---